Marble Polishing Floors

 The reasoning behind using wax is that it will not only help polish the marble floor but also help protect it.

 But we don’t recommend taking this direction.
-And, as your local marble restoration experts, we don’t use wax to polish marble.
+And, as your local marble restoration expert, we don’t use wax to polish marble.

 Wax will make your marble floor lose its luster over time.